risgk/digital-synth-vra8-n/README.md

         - Even using only the **power supply adapter** *significantly* reduces USB noise
 - Files
     - `DigitalSynthVRA8N.ino` is a sketch for Arduino/Genuino Uno Rev3 (ATmega328P)
-        - Arduino/Genuino Nano 3.x (ATmega328P) can also be used
     - `make-sample-wav-file.cc` is for Debugging on PC
         - Requiring GCC (g++) or other
         - `make-sample-wav-file-cc.bat` makes a sample WAV file (working on Windows)